ezsystems/ezplatform-design-engine/doc/templates.md

 `EzPlatformDesignEngine` will generate a `ide-twig.json` file which will contain all detected theme paths for templates in your project.
 It is activated by default in debug mode (`%kernel.debug%`).

-By default, this config file will be stored at your project root (`%kernel.root_dir%/..`), but you can customize the path if your PHPStorm project root doesn't match your Symfony project root.
+By default, this config file will be stored at your project root (`%kernel.project_dir%`), but you can customize the path if your PHPStorm project root doesn't match your Symfony project root.

 > Note: `ide-twig.json` **must** be stored at your PHPStorm project root.